 - Yolo County Emergency Alert System

 In the event of a flood, you may need to evacuate at a moment’s notice, and/or survive on your own for at least 72 hours or longer.
 This means food, water, and medications at a minimum.
 Keep these and other critical supplies in for you and your household, including pets.
 The supplies should be ready to “grab and go” in the event of an evacuation.

 Emergency Communication and Evacuation Plans

-Understanding what to do in an flood emergency can save lives.
+Understanding what to do in a flood emergency can save lives.
 Choose a family meeting place and have a plan for how to communicate during an emergency.
-The plan should also contain how to leave your home during flood warning and evacuation routes.
-Visit these webpages for more information:
+The plan should also contain how to leave your home during flood warnings and evacuation routes.
+Visit these web pages for more information:

 - Yolo County Evacuation Map